waldronmatt/musicWebTemplate/README.md

 ## Acknowledgments

-* A HUGE thank you to all developers whom I used MIT licensed code from.
-They are listed on the "Website credits" page.
+A HUGE thank you to all developers whom I used MIT licensed code from.
+They are listed on the "Website Credits" page.